moloneydami/alx-system_engineering-devops/0x02-shell_redirections/README.md

-1. A script to print Hello World
+0. A Script that prints Hello World